vl18398/JNano-CPU-CoarseGrain/README.md

 2)  Split each .dat file for each PMU group into files for each benchmark
 3)  Concatenate all of the PMU events for a target benchmark into one file, and take the average of all the physical sensor recordings
-4)  Concatenate all separate benchmark files to create a master file, power_measurement_merged_global.txt
+4)  Concatenate all separate benchmark files to create a master file, coarse-grain-CPU-data-parsec.txt
 ***********************************************************************************

 # Step 3: Power Modelling and Validation